bucanero/apollo-ps4/docs/README.md

 **Apollo Save Tool** is an application to manage save-game files on the PlayStation 4.

-The `apollo-ps4` homebrew app allows to download, unlock, patch and resign save-game files directly on your PS4.
+This homebrew app allows you to download, unlock, patch and resign save-game files directly on your PS4.

 ![image](./screenshots/screenshot-main.jpg)